epheo/shaddock/README.md

 Hypervisors can be addeds and specified as in any other OpenStack plateform by the CLI, Python API or Horizon Dashboard

 ### init
-> sudo ./octopenstack.py init
+> sudo octopenstack init

 Should be run after the "run" command.
 This fonction initialise all the Databases and configure the services.

 ### {stop, start}
-> sudo ./octopenstack.py stop
+> sudo octopenstack stop

 Stop the OpenStack services.

-> sudo ./octopenstack.py start
+> sudo octopenstack start

 Start OpenStack services if the platform exist, (please prefer 'run' if he doesn't)

 ### rm
-> sudo ./octopenstack.py rm
+> sudo octopenstack rm
 Remove the services

 ### ip
-> sudo ./octopenstack.py ip
+> sudo octopenstack ip
 Display services IP address

 ### console
-> sudo ./octopenstack.py ip
+> sudo octopenstack ip

 Open a managment console to interact with your OpenStack platform.